 Asthma is a chronic inflammatory disorder of the airway characterized by variable airflow obstruction, airway hyperresponsiveness (AHR) and airway inflammation.
 The main clinical symptoms of asthma are shortness of breath, wheezing, coughing, and increased mucus secretions upon exposure to allergens.
 The pathogenesis of asthma is caused by complex interactions between genetic, epigenetic, and environmental factors.
-Different asthma clinical endotypes with different pathological changes are mediated by several types of airway cells and cells involved in the immune responses, including airway epithelial cells, eosinophils, T cell subsets, and so on.
-In particular, Th2 cells have been thought to predominate in high eosinophilic asthma, with raised levels of IL-4, IL-5, and IL-13.
+Pathologic changes are mediated by several types of airway cells and immune cells, including airway epithelial cells, eosinophils, and T cell subsets.
+In particular, Th2 cells have been thought to predominate in high eosinophilic asthma, which is characterized by increased levels of IL-4, IL-5, and IL-13.

 Generation of B-IL4/IL4R mice and its phenotypic analysis

 Acute murine asthma model scheme

 B-hIL4/hIL4RA mice between 5 and 8 weeks of age were acclimatized for at least 1 week before initiation of sensitization and challenge with ovalbumin (OVA) in the creation of the acute murine model of asthma.

 Bronchoalveolar lavage fluid (BALF) eosinophilia in OVA-induced mouse asthma model in B-hIL4/IL4RA mice